Here is my review of Murder at Waldenmere Lake by Michelle Salter- historical murder mystery.

-Death at Crookham Hall by Michelle Slater is a murder mystery set just after World War I, just after women won the right to vote (some women anyway) and were just beginning to step into a world outside of marriage and babies.
+Death at Crookham Hall by Michelle Salter is a murder mystery set just after World War I, just after women won the right to vote (some women anyway) and were just beginning to step into a world outside of marriage and babies.

 I enjoyed this Regency mystery featuring a locked room murder, ghosts, and touch of gothic romance.
 My review of Death of Romance by Katharine Schellman.

 Lily Adler is looking forward to spending some time with her Aunt Eliza with her friends Lady and Lord Carroway ( Ofelia and Ned) but instead, she is embroiled in a strange murder that appears to be committed by a ghost at the nearby Belleford manor.
 Can Lily solve the murder with her friends while dealing with her feelings for Mr Spencer?

 I received a copy of this book for a free and unbiased opinion

 This is the third book in the Lily Adler Mystery series, but I was able to get into the story and the characters without having read the previous two books.
 The book is told from a few points of view which makes the story a lot more compelling.